Dakota State University students walking around campus

 • Feasibility and ability to deliver project goals within the stated timeline and budget

-• Expected findings and plans for dissemination; for creative activities, the work must be completed within spring research symposium deadlines, and aspirations for showing/publishing elsewhere should be clear
+• Expected findings and plans for dissemination; for creativity activities, work proposed within calendar year 2024 must be completed within spring 2025 Research Symposium deadlines; aspirations for showing/publishing elsewhere should be clear.
+Work proposed after 1/1/2025 can propose participation in the 2026 Symposium.

 • Clear link to the faculty member’s PDP

-• Funding consideration for new faculty or faculty establishing a research agenda.
+• Funding consideration for new faculty and/or faculty newly establishing a research agenda at DSU.

 Projects will be evaluated under the auspices of the University Research Committee.

-Budget spend-down: funded projects will need to supply a quarterly spending report to the research office.
-Details will be provided to funded PIs.
-Successful applicants will also be required to present their work at DSU’s annual Research Symposium in March 2024 at the poster session.
-A poster template will be provided to aid with poster development (20” x 30” is the standard size for physical posters; a digital template will be provided if we’re virtual again this year).
-Other presentation formats are possible; we encourage faculty to align with the standard practices in their respective fields.
+• Successful applicants will be required to present their work at DSU’s annual Research Symposium in March 2025.
+A poster template will be provided to aid with poster development if applicable.
+Other presentation formats are most welcome; we encourage faculty to align with the standard practices in their respective fields.
 Successful applicants must meet all deadlines and adhere to guidelines set forth in Symposium planning communications.
+These will be detailed in award letters.

-Recipients will also be required to provide REDA with a written summary of their project and findings at the conclusion of the project.
-This written summary may also include (as appropriate for the project), additional content, such as software or hardware, photographs, manuscripts, etc., as outlined in the proposed deliverables.
+• Recipients will further be required to provide RED (research@dsu.edu) with a written summary of their project and findings at the conclusion of the project.
+This written summary must also include (as appropriate for the project), additional content specs., such as software or hardware, photographs, manuscripts, etc., as outlined by faculty in their proposed deliverables, and a summary of expenditures for each project.

 Faculty Research Initiative (FRI) proposals